 Even though there’s been a noticeable price increase in the used car market, if you shop around, there are still bargains to be had.
 As well as a shortage of new cars, many used car dealerships are experiencing a shortage of stock due to a lack of trade-ins.
 This has been highlighted by leading industry figures.

 This current climate has seen the rise of online car dealers with huge advertising budgets, which are beginning to change the way car buyers shop.
 The days of wandering around several showrooms or forecourts looking at a few cars are slowly diminishing.

 The bad news in all this is, on top of the increase in used cars, the shortages of new cars, the UK is now suffering from energy, fuel, and transport costs price rises which are all contributing towards the UK’s higher inflation rate.
 So in response to this, the Bank of England may have to act soon by increasing interest rates.

 Look for the right used car deal for you

 Best Price Car Sales hasn’t changed our business model to take advantage of the current price increases or shrunk away from offering industry-leading deals.
-Even before the pandemic came into effect in 2019, Best Price Car Sales were still offering no deposit, instant car finance, with free nationwide delivery to your home or place of business.
+Even before the pandemic came into effect in 2019, Best Price Car Sales who are based in Southampton were still offering no deposit, instant car finance, with free nationwide delivery to your home or place of business.
 We were offering over-the-phone part-exchange promises to customers for trade-ins on the old cars and collecting them for free too.
 We were even offering to pay the first two installment payments if you had decided to purchase your quality used car through one of our respected lenders.
 As of 2021, this has not changed and by contacting one of our friendly advisors, you can still enquire about our current deals and offers.